lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Getting-Ready/index.rst

     * This is identified by label of: ``ts_xml X.Y``.
     * Use the ``release_tickets`` script in the vanward_ package.
 #.
 Ensure that all work merged in the `ts_xml <https://github.com/lsst-ts/ts_xml.git>`_ repository has a ticket associated with it in the release.
     * Folks should be following the `XML Work Reporting <https://tssw-developer.lsst.io/procedures/reporting-xml-release-work.html>`_ procedure.
     * Use the ``find_merges_without_release_tickets`` script in the vanward_ package.
 #.
 Send a reminder about the work closure deadline at least one day prior AND the day of the closure.
 #.
 Ensure that all work tickets are closed when the deadline passes (use Step 4 script).
 #.
-Work with the Telescope and Site build Engineer on the day of the artifact build to go over any potentially open work and sign off on all software versions being used.
+Work with the Telescope and Site Build Engineer on the day of the artifact build to go over any potentially open work and sign off on all software versions being used.

 Upgrading SAL
 =============